boonestars/Krystal/README.md

-# Krystal
+# Krystal - Service Manager Application
-Falco's FOH-BOH Service Manager Application
+Install App in Session 1 as Service from Session 0